 These plants are known to be weeds in their native tropical habitats and in warm winter areas like the Deep South, where they self-seed quite abundantly.
 However, they can be cut and pruned indoors in bright and sunny places during the winter.
 This shows that it can also be grown as an indoor plant in full sun, with regular watering during the growing season and with reduced irrigation in a cool place in winter.

 Growing Asclepias curassavica at home or in a garden is very easy, thanks above all to the very few difficulties associated with insects or serious diseases.
 The only real problem is that being a bit grassy, it can spread like patches due to self-seeding.
 The aphids are in any case to be kept under control as well as the possible presence of sooty mold that can develop precisely because of the aforementioned insects must be monitored.
 On the sidelines, the advice in this regard is to wear gloves when working with these plants, as the milky sap is poisonous if ingested it can be toxic to the skin.
 Organic pesticides available in nurseries and on the best online stores can prove useful in avoiding the aforementioned problems.

-The name of the aforementioned plant honors the Greek god Asklepios or that of medicine, while the word curassavica means Curacao or an island of the Dutch Antilles in the southern Caribbean Sea.
-From a strictly aesthetic point of view it is important to know that the leaves and flowers of this plant are very attractive and therefore ideal for decorating flower beds, borders, cottages, lawns and gardens.
+The a.c. honors the Greek god Asklepios, while the word curassavica means Curacao an island of the Dutch Antilles in the southern Caribbean Sea.
 Finally, it should be added that the flowers can also be cut and displayed at home in a centerpiece precisely because of their undisputed beauty and color tone.